enterprisemodules/wls_profile/documentation/source/basic_domain.md

-This is a highly customizable Puppet profile class to define an basic WebLogic (empty) domain on your system.
-In it's core just adding:
+This is a highly customizable Puppet profile class to define a basic WebLogic (empty) domain on your system.
+At its core just adding:

 ```
 contain wls_profile::basic_domain